 The festival acts as a vital part of the exciting effort to commemorate and revitalize Rochester's 150 year-old Little Italy Historic District and the Lyell Avenue/Jay Street Corridor.
 By helping bring people and neighborhood activity to Downtown Rochester, and to this long-neglected neighborhood area, the festival plays an important part in the overall effort to change the "perception" of the area, and help make it safe, attractive and inviting again, and it serves as a catalyst in the effort to bring change and transform the area into a hip, welcoming and sustainable 21st Century urban neighborhood.

-Video of Little Italy Festival 2017 - Downtown Riverside Festival Site - Rochester, NY
+Little Italy Fest 2017 - Riverside Festival Site - Rochester, NY